Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 Known Surviving Specimens of This Type1 — Unique in the World

-Napoleon Bonaparte Marengo sword hilt close-up, gold lion-head pommel, mother-of-pearl grip, engraved blade, carried at Battle of Marengo 1800
+Napoleon Bonaparte Marengo sword hilt — gold lion-head pommel, mother-of-pearl grip, carried at Battle of Marengo 1800

 No. 10